playcanvas/developer.playcanvas.com/docs/user-manual/xr/input-sources.md

 inputSource.elementInput = false;
 ```

-You can also access a UI entity with which the input source has interacted:
+You can also access a UI entity with which an input source has interacted:

 ```javascript
 const entity = inputSource.elementEntity;